-- (1) The business address of each director is 300 South Tryon Street, Suite 2500, Charlotte, NC 28202.
-The age of each individual is as of the date of the Annual Meeting. - (2) Including the Company. - (3) Interested Director due to affiliations with Barings LLC.
+(1) The business address of each director is 300 South Tryon Street, Suite 2500, Charlotte, NC 28202.
+The age of each individual is as of the date of the Annual Meeting.

+(2) Including the Company.

 Qualifications of Director Nominees and Other Directors.